The “blue zones” and countries where the longest living people are from

 Loma Linda is a blue zone in California.
 According to Buettner, part of the reason for the higher number of centenarians here is because it contains a large population of Seventh-Day Adventists.

 The Seventh-day Adventist Church is a denomination of Christianity that follows healthy guidelines discouraging smoking, drinking and eating large amounts of meat.
-At the time of writing Blue Zones, Loma Linda had the highest life expectancy in the USA.
+At the time of writing Blue Zones (buy on Amazon), Loma Linda had the highest life expectancy in the USA.

 The Adventist Health Study 1 (AHS-1) which began in the late 70s, showed that 30 year old vegetarian Seventh-Day Adventist men live 9.5 years longer than the average white 30 year old Californian man.
 Vegetarian Seventh-Day Adventist women live 6.1 years longer than the average 30 year old white Californian woman.
 The newer AHS-2 began in 2002 and is currently still underway but is showing some early findings.